Toyota Fortuner Summary

 Indians seem to be enamoured at the very concept of a SUV.
 Perhaps it is the butch stance, the go-anywhere ability and the capacity to seat huge families that happen to be the reason behind it.
 And in Toyota's case, reliability is another important factor to be considered.
 The first-generation Fortuner sold like candy, and the second-generation model is no different.

 The muscled appeal remains, albeit with a lot of sleek and angular design cues.
 There are dollops of chrome all over - something Indian buyers crave for.
 You'll find sleek headlamps at the front and rear that look like slashes caused by a razor blade.
-The wheel arches are nicely flared, and the Fortuner sits on massive 17-inch wheels that do add to the stance.
+The wheel arches are nicely flared, and the Toyota Fortuner new model sits on massive 17-inch wheels that do add to the stance.
 Thanks to its whopping dimensions, the SUV has terrific road presence as well.

 The Toyota Fortuner variants for the petrol models are as follows: 2.7 4x2 (MT) and 2.7 4x2 (AT), while the diesel variants are: 2.8 4x2 (MT), 2.8 4x2 (AT), 2.8 4x4 (MT) and 2.8 4x4 (AT).
 A host of features are available, like: rear AC vents, a cooled glovebox, powered tail gate, keyless entry and start/stop, a touchscreen infotainment unit and ISOFIX child restraint system.
 In terms of safety, the Fortuner gets Hill-start assist control, Hill descent control, Active traction control for four-wheel-drive modes, 7 airbags and ABS with EBD.